Giustiniano Lebano: Freemasonry

-Domenico Bocchini, heir to the Neapolitan Egyptian Hermetic Tradition of the XVIII cenutry and XIX century centuries, co-founded the Egyptian Osiridean Order with Filippo Lebano.
+Domenico Bocchini, heir to the Neapolitan Egyptian Hermetic Tradition of the 18th and 19th centuries, co-founded the Egyptian Osiridean Order with Filippo Lebano.
 Giustiniano's family's close relationship with Bocchini led to his initiation into the Traditional Egyptian Rite at the Folgore Lodge in 1853, where he later served as Grand Master from 1893 to 1910.

 Along with other hermetists such as Giuseppe Ricciardi and Domenico Angherà, he revived the Hermetic tradition of Alexandrian Egyptian origin, giving rise to the Egyptian Grand Orient.
 In 1873, the archive of the Egyptian Grand Orient was moved to Villa Lebano.
 He was the first supervisor of the Masonic lodge of the Grand Orient at the Sebezia Lodge and the Grand Master of the secret Christian Hermetic order of the Rosicrucians.
 As an esotericist, he was the mentor under Giuliano Kremmerz and studied under Eliphas Levi and was a member of the Theosophical Society.